Emergency Medicine Fellowship

 Special Topics Courses

-We’ve strategically designed our Special Topics Courses, offered throughout the program, to focus developing emergency medicine skills and acumen.
+We’ve strategically designed our Special Topics Courses, offered throughout the program, to focus on developing emergency medicine skills and acumen.
 Noteworthy courses include an ENT Skills Course, Ortho and Splinting Course, Dental Emergency Course, and multiple Ultrasound Courses, to name a few.

 Fellowship Seminars

-USACS fellows also participate in our unique Fellowship Seminars, which offer hands-on, engaging learning experiences at several notable North Alabama locations.
-Highlights include theNASCAR Experience at the Talladega Speedway, focused on motor vehicle accidents and trauma care; a Snake Bite Symposium taught by wilderness medicine experts at the Birmingham Zoo; a Ballistics Injuries Seminarheld at a major firearms training center; and multiple EMS and critical care ride-alongs.
-The curriculum also covers essential emergency medicine procedures, includingairway management and ED bedside ultrasound.
+USACS fellows also participate in our unique Fellowship Seminars, which provide hands-on, engaging learning experiences at several notable locations across North Alabama.
+Highlights include the NASCAR Experience at Talladega Speedway, a Snake Bite Symposium at the Birmingham Zoo, a Ballistics Injuries Seminar, and multiple EMS and critical care ride-alongs.